Ting-Bao/tsflearning/README.md

     python ../../Code/tsflearn-deephe3/deephe3-eval.py infer.ini
     ```

-    After runing for like 1 hour, you can get the predicted Hamiltonian in `5.08_pred` folder.
+    After running for approximately one hour, the predicted Hamiltonian can be obtained in the `5.08_pred`folder.

 - postprocess